Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   ![Account balance](/Assets/Screenshots/RetailSuiteAccounting/Book/AccountBalance.png "[Account balance]")

 - *Account*
-Enter the account number to be evaluated.
+Enter the account number to be displayed.

 - *Date*
 Enter the period to be included.
 The currently selected fiscal year is displayed by default.